drumline18/tb-ring-stats/README.md

+### Tronbet has changed UI and I have lost interest. window.socket3 is not accessible unless you search for the right spot to place a breakpoint.

 # Tronbet.io Ring Stats

 Trying to make stats over time for the ring game on tronbet.io

 ## Table of Contents